Verb

 So it should be

-Now, the verb “add” is applied to two words: prompts and context.
+Now, the verb “add” is applied to two things: prompts and context.
 The verb “fix” is applied to AI.

 However, for prompts or context, sometimes you just need to change the prompts you provide.